 Before Your Run

-- Provide accurate and complete information on your observing form before each run.
+- Provide accurate and complete information on your observing forms before each run.

 - Be familiar with the instrument and telescope.
 Print and read cheat sheets.

-- Send accurate target coordinates in an electronic observing catalog ahead of time.
+- Send accurate target coordinates in an observing catalog or the Scheduler Database ahead of time.